-Design Review sessions are typically scheduled fortnightly, on Wednesdays.
-Design Review sessions take place at the Office for Design and Architecture SA (ODASA) located at 28 Leigh Street, Adelaide
+Design Review sessions are scheduled on the 1st, 3rd and 5th Thursdays of each month.
+In-person Design Review sessions are held at the Office for Design and Architecture SA (ODASA) located at 28 Leigh Street, Adelaide.

 Design Review Session Structure